Hey! My name is Ashley Valencia.

 9. An independent woman wants a proper partner.

 We want a legitimate partner.
 I like to explain it like this: I want a best friend who likes to have sex with me.
-That is it.

 There is no ‘I am the mom, so I get to do everything’—um, no. The bills—same thing, you pay and I pay.

 10. Some men expect love too quickly.

 We just do not even care to be in a relationship.
 So if you have duped us to this point into liking you, wait.

 It won’t be forever but wait for it.
 We are scared and we will say it, just not soon.

 A Personal Story on Becoming an Independent Woman

 He broke up with me after two months of dating because he forced himself on me.
 I pushed him off and locked myself in the bathroom, telling him to leave.

 However, I wanted to make sure he was the “one”.
 So I dated this guy for about six months, then decided that was who I would marry—so we slept together.

 He cheated on me all the time after that.
 We moved in with each other and I found out about his pot needs.

 I was in college and I hated everything.
 We broke up and that next day; I was the happiest person I had ever been since before 18.
-It was a huge life change.

 That freedom was addicting, and that’s how I found out that I loved being single.
 I loved it so much and I never wanted that life to end.